 Please see below for answers to some of our most frequently asked questions.

-The Sunshine Act requires pharmaceutical and medical device companies to report to the federal government data about certain payments they make to physicians and teaching hospitals and certain physician ownership or investment interests.
-The Sunshine Act or Physician Payments Sunshine Act was enacted as a section of the Patient Protection and Affordable Care Act of 2010.
-The federal government often refers to the implementation of the Sunshine Act as Open Payments.
+The Sunshine Act requires pharmaceutical and medical device companies to report data to the Center for Medicare & Medicaid Services (CMS) about certain payments and transfers of value provided to certain healthcare professionals and teaching hospitals, known as “covered recipients” under the law.
+The Sunshine Act was enacted as a section of the Patient Protection and Affordable Care Act of 2010.
+Congress passed the Sunshine Act in the interest of providing greater transparency in financial interactions between the health care industry and health care professionals.

 When a meal is provided to a group that includes both individuals who are covered by the Sunshine Act and individuals who are not covered by the Sunshine Act, AbbVie must determine and report only the value received by the individuals who are covered by the Sunshine Act.
 To make an accurate calculation of the value, AbbVie will generally calculate the per-person cost of the meal (total cost of the meal divided by number of overall participants) and report that per-person cost for each participant who is covered by the Sunshine Act (e.g., physicians).